gvwilson/thirdbit/src/fiction/bear/index.md

 is find a cliff like the one you threw Sergeant Dorbu off and take a flying leap!"

-Captain Jinpa sighed theatrically.
+Captain Jigme sighed theatrically.
 "I did not throw the sergeant off anything, Your Highness.
 We were fighting.
 It was difficult terrain, and he fell.
 I'm sorry it happened.
 I'm sorry for every single person or Gifted beast that died that day."

 "Sorry enough to come back to Stale for trial?"
 Noxy burst out.

-Captain Jinpa shook his head.
+Captain Jigme shook his head.
 "I very much doubt I would receive a fair hearing if I did so."

 "A fair—you don't deserve any kind of hearing!
 Let *go* of me!"